fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 git reset --hard 591672e
 ```

-See what the app/site was like (e.g. whether things worked or were broken) at a given previous commit:
+See what the app/site was like (e.g. whether things worked or were broken) at a given previous commit, noting the following:

-Notes:
 - You’re now “detatched”, in that your computer’s HEAD is pointing at a commit rather than a branch.
 - You’re expected to merely review, not to make commits.
 Any commits you make would be ‘homeless’, since commits are supposed to go in branches.
-(However you could then branch off.
+(However you could then branch off.)

 ``` bash
 git checkout 591672e